landtechnologies/planning-api-demos/README.md

-# Land Insight Planning API demos
+# LandInsight Planning API demos
-Remember, to use the [Land Insight Planning API](http://www.landinsight.io/api) you will need to request an API key.
+Remember, to use the [LandInsight Planning API](http://www.landinsight.io/api) you will need to request an API key.

 If you just want some examples of how to make calls to the API in a specific programming language, check out the [Code Example Tool](http://docs.landinsight.apiary.io/#reference/planning-applications/list/get?console=1) in the apiary docs.